Expert Advice

 • Align it with the specific role you're applying for

-• Example: "Full-stack engineer with 6+ years building scalable SaaS products.
+• "Full-stack engineer with 6+ years building scalable SaaS products.
 Led teams at Google and Flipkart.
 Specialized in React, Node.js, and AWS."

 Ready to Apply These Tips?